GyKevin/GyKevin/README.md

 ### Hey, i'm Kevin.
 ---
-- Front/Back end developer in the learning
+- Fullstack developer in the learning
 - Professional StackOverflow copy paster.
 - Mainly use PHP and MYSQL
 ---